-You can use all tools correctly and incorrectly.
-This applies to #Estimates as well as #NoEstimates.
+Tools can be used correctly and incorrectly.
+This applies to Estimates as well as #NoEstimates.
 The tools themselves have no agenda.
-Therefore caiming tools such as knives, credit cards, or estimates are always bad doesn't make sense.
+Therefore claiming tools such as knives, credit cards, or estimates are always bad doesn't make sense.
 It's in the hands of the person using the tool to apply it correctly.

 In this post, we will look into examples of how incorrect use of estimates are used as the 'straw man' and how it is also the backbone of the #NoEstimates book.
 We will also ask Why #NoEstimates proponents knowingly make false claims based on this fallacy.

 So instead of refuting 'best practices' for estimating, key #NoEstimates proponents using this tactic are only up to refuting the 'worst practices'.
 Why, might you ask?
 Because that's an argument that can easily be won.
 In the example, we see a fictional case of how not to think about estimates.
 However, the real subject of the argument - how you would use estimates - was not discussed at all.
 So what we see here is, quoting Wikipedia's definition again:

 having the impression of refuting an argument, whereas the real subject of the argument was not addressed or refuted, but instead replaced with a false one.